jibingl/CCNA-CCNP/Wireless.md

 **CAPWAP** (Control And Provisioning of Wireless Access Points): a protocol for communication between lightweight APs and WLC.
  - Control Tunnel: encrypted.
 UDP port 5246.
- - Data Tunnedl: not encrypted but can be configured to.
+ - Data Tunnel: not encrypted but can be configured to be.
 UDP port 5247.

 Lightweight APs operational modes:
 Modes | Functions |